Tox-Archive/Tox-OSX/README.md

 Todo
 -------

-The development has just begun.
 The TODO will be updated from time to time.

 - [ ] DESIGNER: Make inline media & file transfers
 - [ ] DESIGNER: Make group chat (with Mr. Kaplan)